Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/2. Bootstrap Spec Project & Write Tests/README.md

 1. Be able to search for pets by name, species, and description text.

 As a good software developer you also want to make sure that their code has a baseline of test coverage.

+## To Begin

+Read the README of the express-pets repo and complete the required initial challenges and one of the optional ones.